 Here’s the latest from the crossroads of faith, media & culture: 10/06/24

 In a divided world is it still possible to disagree and still be good neighbors?
-That’s the question put forth in the latest documentary from director Nicholas Ma.
-The son of the famed cellist Y0-Yo Ma gained notoriety as a filmmaker with his award-winning 2018 film Won’t You Be My Neighbor? about the life and philosophy of the late Fred Rogers (aka Mister Rogers).
-In Leap of Faith (in theaters now), he essentially spent a posing the question put forth in the title of that previous film to twelve Christian pastors with very diverse on several core issues involving faith, democracy, love, sexuality, and human connection.
+That’s the question put forth in the latest documentary from Nicholas Ma.
+The son of the famed cellist Y0-Yo Ma gained notoriety for producing the award-winning 2018 film Won’t You Be My Neighbor? about the life and philosophy of the late Fred Rogers (aka Mister Rogers).
+In Leap of Faith (in theaters now), which he directs, he essentially spent a year posing the question put forth in the title of that previous film to twelve Christian pastors with very diverse on several core issues involving faith, democracy, love, sexuality, and human connection.

 JWK: How did the idea for this movie come about?